Niftory/niftory-samples/dapper-wallet-storefront/README.md

 This allows users to view available NFTs without signing in.

 Before purchasing an NFT, the app will prompt the user to set up their wallet.

-## Wallet Setup

-This app demonstrates how to take the user through the wallet setup steps with the [Flow client library](https://docs.onflow.org/fcl/).

-See the [WalletSetup component](./lib/components/../../components/wallet/WalletSetup.tsx) to explore how this flow works.